teodora-dobos/APEM/README.md

 pip install -e .
 ```

-If optimization runs fail, check that `gurobipy` is installed in the active environment and that your Gurobi license is configured.
+If APEM Core optimization runs fail, check that `gurobipy` is installed in the active environment and that your Gurobi license is configured.

+If PF relaxation runs fail, check that `mosek` is installed and that your MOSEK license is available at `~/.mosek/mosek.lic` or through `MOSEKLM_LICENSE_FILE`.